Skip to content

 • 1 TV

-The value of the household goods is of no relevance to the relief from import duties and taxes.
+The value of the household goods is of no relevance to the relief from customs duty and other taxes/duties.

 The relief from customs duty also applies to import value-added tax (VAT).